 Spring has sprung, and with it, so has the season of spring cleaning and seasonal allergies.
 Rather than suffering through both, why not find ways to address both at once?
 For the more than 50 million Americans dealing with allergies each year, dust mites, pet dander, mold, household pests, and pollen are some of the most common allergens that trigger a reaction.
 If you want to freshen up your home and reduce some of these common allergy triggers that may be hiding in it, be sure to add the following house cleaning tips to this year’s spring cleaning checklist.

 Air filters are your first line of defense when it comes to reducing allergens and other particulate matter from the air you breathe at home.
 If you haven’t done so recently, replace the filters in your HVAC system as part of your spring cleaning.

 To keep your system working at peak efficiency and to maintain healthy indoor air quality, you should be changing your filters according to the manufacturer’s instructions.
 In most cases, this means every 1-3 months.
 If you or someone in your home suffers from indoor or seasonal allergies, you should replace your system’s filters more frequently.

-You can maximize your home’s indoor air quality by looking for filters with a MERV (minimum efficiency reporting value) rating between 8 and 13.
+You can maximize your home’s indoor air quality by looking for filters with a MERV (minimum efficiency reporting value) rating.
 MERV ratings determine the effectiveness of air filters based on the size of particles they can trap.The higher the rating, the smaller the particle, and the more effective the air filter.
 Look for a MERV rating between 8 and 13.

 For further day-to-day allergy maintenance, check your air vent covers for accumulated dust, and wipe them down with a damp cloth as needed (a butter knife can help clean between the slats.)

-Banish Bathroom Mold.
+Banish Bathroom Mold

 Mold spores are a common allergen that thrive in damp environments and can cause year-round allergy symptoms.
 With regular exposure to excess water and humidity levels, bathrooms are a hot spot for mold growth.
 When you spring clean your home, it’s a good idea to take a few extra steps to treat and prevent mold from popping up in these more vulnerable areas.

 - Remember to run your exhaust fan or open a window when showering.
-Keep the fan running or the window open for 30 minutes afterwards to ensure humidity levels return to normal.
+Keep the fan running or the window open for 30 minutes afterward to ensure humidity levels return to normal.

 Waste products from cockroaches and mice are a primary asthma and allergy trigger.
 Although you may not always see these pests, about 63 percent of homes contain allergens related to cockroaches.
 The best way to curb infestations is to get rid of possible sources of food, water, and shelter, which you can take care of during your spring cleaning efforts to reduce allergens at home.

 Kitchens are the center for all food supplies, so a top-to-bottom cleaning is a good starting point for preventing allergy-inducing pests.

 - Eliminate excess clutter by organizing and putting away what you can and throwing away anything else that doesn’t have a home (especially things like old newspapers and cardboard).

 Deter pests with your day-to-day habits by always storing food in tightly sealed containers, clearing away crumbs, and promptly disposing of all garbage.
 If you do suspect a pest infestation, or if you want to take additional measures to prevent one, hire a professional pest control company for seasonal inspections and treatments.

 Carpets are magnets and sponges for common indoor and seasonal allergy triggers like dust mites, pet dander, pollen, pest waste and even mold spores.
 Because of this, carpet cleaning for allergies is a must-have on your spring cleaning checklist.

 True or absolute HEPA filters are certified to trap 99.97% of particles as small as .3 micrometers in size.
 (For more information on particle sizes and a reference image, see this article from the EPA.)
 Keep allergies at bay during day-to-day life by vacuuming once or twice a week with a true or absolute HEPA filter.

 In order to kill dust mites with any kind of washing, the water must be 130 degrees Fahrenheit or hotter, and a professional steam cleaning unit exceeds this 130 degree minimum.
 The hot water extraction method utilizes the high temperatures of water and steam to kill and flush out dust mites and other microscopic organisms and allergens that may be embedded in your carpets.

 One last way to reduce allergens at home during your spring cleaning is to use these seasonal, thorough cleanings as a “catch-all” for addressing the places - big and small - you don’t normally think about cleaning.
 When these places are overlooked in regular cleanings, it allows for allergy triggers to settle in.

 Take the time to clean the crevices of your kitchen as well.
 This includes: under the stove, the corners of refrigerator shelves, the back of your drawers and cabinets, and inside and around garbage enclosures.
 Crumbs and other food residue tends to build up in these places, which invites pests and possibly mold growth.

 Although it’s impossible to remove 100% of allergens from your home or anywhere else, you can bring some relief from indoor and seasonal allergies by following these cleaning tips, not just when you spring clean your home, but anytime you’re completing a thorough cleaning.
 When you implement these steps to freshen up and reduce allergens at home on a seasonal basis, you can help keep common allergy triggers at bay all year long.